Local analysis, no uploads

 Enter your Lichess username

-Go to Review Games and type your Lichess username.
-ChessIQ fetches your recent games from the Lichess public API.
+Open Review Games and enter your Lichess username.
+ChessIQ fetches recent games from the public API.

 2